privacycg/requestStorageAccessFor/README.md

 ### Proposed Draft Spec Addition

+**NOTE:** These steps are a simplified version of [the actual spec](https://privacycg.github.io/requestStorageAccessForOrigin), which is the authoritative version.

 The proposed spec could include a set of steps for the browser to follow that are somewhat similar to those done with [`requestStorageAccess`](https://developer.mozilla.org/en-US/docs/Web/API/Document/requestStorageAccess#conditions_for_granting_storage_access).
 The spec could include a function that takes a `string` as the origin: